 What fans should follow until the first goals arrive

-Until the tournament starts, the best pages to follow are schedule, favorites, and top-scorer previews.
-Those explain where the early goals are most likely to come from once the football begins.
+Until the tournament starts, the best pages to follow are the full schedule, group guides, and top-scorer previews.
+Those tell fans where the early goals are most likely to come from once the football begins.

-That context is more useful right now than an empty matchday feed.
+That context is more useful right now than pretending a live scorer feed already exists.

 Frequently Asked Questions